 You cannot skip these intermediary steps.
 You might choose to not make them public.
 But they still need to happen.

-You must become like a child again.
+To counteract this, you must become like a child again.
 Children don’t worry if their watercolor painting is going to make it to the Louvre.
-They focus on the act.
+They focus on the act of painting.
+You must too.

 Also, do not worry about talent; it is vastly overrated.